Video Rapid Multilateral Systems | Video

 Access reserves without additional infrastructure

 Multilateral well completions maximize reservoir contact per well, reducing the number of wells required.
-Having fewer, more ideally targeted wells simplifies surface and subsea infrastructure designs and reduces field development costs and environmental impact.
+Having fewer wells simplifies surface and subsea infrastructure designs and reduces field development costs.

-RapidX TAML 5 high-strength, hydraulic sealed multilateral junction delivers maximum reservoir contact, faster time to production, and more flexibility with lower capex as compared with conventional single-bore well development or sidetracks after plug and abandonment (P&A).
+RapidXtreme TAML 3, 4, or 5 large-bore multilateral junction delivers maximum reservoir contact, faster time to production, and more configurability for your applications, as compared with conventional single-bore well development or sidetracks after plug and abandonment (P&A).

-Its simpler installation and more robust, field-proven technology reduce operator risk, and its large bore enables higher production rates as compared with conventional multilateral systems, especially in retrofit applications.
+Its simpler installation, high pressure rating, and robust, field-proven technology reduce operator risk, and its large bore enables higher production rates and more completion flexibility as compared with conventional multilateral systems, especially in retrofit applications.

 Multilateral well construction and completions reduce generated and embodied carbon during field development.
 Drilling rigs that are used to drill the boreholes represent sources of generated carbon of varying intensity based on their power source and consumption.
 Steel casing and cement that are used to construct wells represent sources of embodied carbon of varying intensity based on their source of origination.